openemr/openemr-devops/stacks/single-server/README.md

 See the `mysql-xtrabackup` container for more information about the `xbackup.sh` and `xrecovery.sh` scripts called by the Duplicity wrappers.

+### Next Steps

+There is an important and immediate flaw in the backup regimen to address &mdash; your backups will not be stored safely off the instance; until this is amended, if something happens to the server, your backups will be lost as well.
+Duplicity can be configured with a *bewildering* array of remote storage backends, and I encourage you to explore them as soon as possible.

 ## Support

 The OpenEMR [forums](https://community.open-emr.org/) and [chat](https://chat.open-emr.org/) are available if you have any questions.
 We'll be happy to help!